Protecting Reef Grazers to Enable Coral Reef Recovery in Belize

 Lessons learned and recommendations

-• Reef recovery takes time – although three years of data indicates an increase in biomass of parrotfishes, slow-growing corals will need long-term protection to fully recover.
+• Reef recovery takes time – although data indicate an increase in biomass of parrotfishes, slow-growing corals need long-term protection to fully recover.

 Funding summary